SoftUni-Internal/interactive-content/EN/04-Data-Types/03-Data-Types.md

 **Primitive data types**
 -	Built-into a programming language
 -	The size and type of the variable values are specified, and they cannot be modified
--	Some examples include boolean, char, int, long, float and double.
+- Some examples include boolean, char, int, long, float, and double.

 **Non-primitive data types**